Unaccompanied Migrant Children and Child Victims of Trafficking and Modern Slavery

 Where there are safeguarding concerns relating to the care and welfare of any unaccompanied child, including where modern slavery is suspected or has been identified, these should be investigated in line with the statutory provisions, Working Together to Safeguard Children statutory guidance and locally agreed protocols and processes.
 The opportunity to intervene to prevent any further exploitation might be very narrow, so the entry local authority should convene a strategy discussion as soon as possible and take any necessary immediate action to safeguard and promote the child's welfare.
 This strategy discussion should involve the police, immigration officials and any other relevant agencies and plan rapid further action if concerns are substantiated.
 For example Police installed alarms, discussion with the child or young person about the use of mobile phones, etc.

 Provision may need to be made for the child to be in a safe place before any further assessment takes place and for the possibility that they may not be able to disclose full information about their circumstances immediately.
 The location of the child should not be divulged to any enquirers until their identity and relationship with the child have been established and the local authority is assured of their motives, if necessary, with the help of police and immigration officials.

-See also the Rotherham Local Safeguarding Children Board Procedures Children from Abroad, including Victims of Modern Slavery, Trafficking and Exploitation Procedure and Safeguarding Children and Young People from Sexual Exploitation Procedure.
+See also the Rotherham Local Safeguarding Children Partnership Procedures Children from Abroad, including Victims of Modern Slavery, Trafficking and Exploitation Procedure and Safeguarding Children and Young People from Sexual Exploitation Procedure.

-All unaccompanied young asylum-seekers who are eligible for a service will be entitled to financial assistance which must first be authorised by the manager.
+All unaccompanied asylum-seeking children who are eligible for a service will be entitled to financial assistance which must first be authorised by the manager.
 The social worker should arrange for payment of the relevant amounts in accordance with the local authority's financial procedures.